FK Makedonija G.P.

-FK Makedonija Gjorche Petrov (ФК Македонија Ѓорче Петров), commonly referred to as FK Makedonija G.P. (ФК Македонија Ѓ.П.), is a football club based in the municipality of Gjorche Petrov, in Skopje, North Macedonia.
-They are currently playing in the Macedonian First League.
+FK Makedonija Gjorche Petrov (ФК Македонија Ѓорче Петров), commonly referred to as Makedonija GP (ФК Македонија Ѓ.П.), is a football club based in the municipality of Gjorche Petrov, in Skopje, North Macedonia.
+They are currently playing in the Macedonian Second League.

 History

 The club was founded in 1932 as HASK (Hanrievski amaterski sportski klub).
 During its history, the club was also known as Lokomotiva, Rudar, Industrijalec, and Jugokokta.
 The club received its current name in the 1989/90 season in commemoration of Gyorche Petrov, a revolutionary considered an important figure of the Internal Macedonian Revolutionary Organization.

 Champions 1991 Makedonija had a great season, with 23 victories 9 losses and only 2 draws.
 Finishing on the top of the league table in front of traditionally great teams like: Rabotnichki, Belasica, SKOPJE, Tikvesh, Metalurg, KUMANOVO all previous Champions at the time and next season up-coming champion SASA.
 The title was won mainly because of the great games and victories at the home ground in Gjorche Petrov.
 That season Makedonija got up on the higher level and established the club as the league favorites.

 Makedonija entered the Macedonian First League when Macedonian Republic League transformed into First League in 1992.
 They were relegated in 1993/94 season.
 After playing one season in the Macedonian Second League they were back in the top division.
 In the 1997/98 season they finished third and qualified to play in the Intertoto Cup, where they played against NK Olimpija Ljubljana from Sloveniain the first round, and SC Bastia from France in the second.
 In the 2001/02 season they were relegated again, and played three seasons in the second division.
 Makedonija GP returned to the First League in the 2005/06 season with their best performance, finishing second.